compellon/embedded-predictor/README.md

 ```

-The following dependencies have been added to the example pom file (pom.xml).
+The following dependencies will have been added to the example pom file (pom.xml).
 When creating your own projects, don't forget to add these dependencies to the projects pom.xml file.
 ```
         <dependency>
             <groupId>com.compellon.predictor</groupId>